AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 except that at the close of Chapter 10 it speaks of "those who shall be condemned to the *aionion* fire which shall chastise those who are committed to it even unto an end,"[^175] (*mechri telous*).
-Even if *aionion* usually meant endless, it is limited here by the word \"unto\" which has the force of until, as does *aidios* in Jude 6, --- \"*aidios* chains under darkness, unto (or until) the judgment of the great day.\" Such a limited chastisement, it would seem, could only be believed in by one who regarded God as Diognetus\'s correspondent did, as one who "still is, was always, and ever will be kind and good, and free from wrath."
+Even if *aionion* usually meant endless, it is limited here by the word "unto" which has the force of until, as does *aidios* in Jude 6, --- "*aidios* chains under darkness, unto (or until) the judgment of the great day."
+Such a limited chastisement, it would seem, could only be believed in by one who regarded God as Diognetus's correspondent did, as one who "still is, was always, and ever will be kind and good, and free from wrath."